gammu/gammu/docs/manual/smsd/usage.rst

 -------------------------

 Creating of messages to send heavily depends on service backend you use.
-Most of them support :program:`gammu-smsd-inject`, which can be used to construct the message, or you can just insert message manually to the backend storage.
+Most of them support :ref:`gammu-smsd-inject`, which can be used to construct the message, or you can just insert message manually to the backend storage.

 Alternatively you can use :c:func:`SMSD_InjectSMS` (from C) or using